 3. Acceptance.
 Following Provider’s delivery of any Deliverable, Client (with the assistance of Provider, if so requested) will review, evaluate and/or test each Deliverable in accordance with the procedures identified in the Statement of Work to confirm that the Deliverable satisfies, conform to and operates in accordance with all acceptance criteria, specifications or requirements for such Deliverable, as specified in the Statement of Work (collectively, the “Acceptance Criteria”), as applicable.
 Client will use its commercially reasonable efforts to review, evaluate and/or test the Deliverable within the time period set forth in the Statement of Work.
 If the Deliverable fails to satisfy, conform to or otherwise operate in accordance with all applicable Acceptance Criteria, then Client will as promptly as practicable furnish Provider the specific defects in the Deliverable and, if applicable, the modifications to the Deliverable required for the Deliverable to satisfy the applicable Acceptance Criteria.
 Upon receipt of such a defect report, Provider will use its best efforts promptly to modify the Deliverable and re-submit the Deliverable to Client to review, evaluate and/or test in accordance with the terms of this Section.
 The foregoing procedure will repeat until Client finally accepts or rejects the Deliverable.
 If Client finally rejects any Deliverable, then Client may terminate the applicable portion of the Statement of Work or, if specified in the Statement of Work, this Agreement, immediately upon written notice to Provider.

 4. Payment.
 As Provider’s sole compensation for the performance of Services, Client will pay Provider the fees specified in the Statement of Work in accordance with the terms set forth therein.
 Without limiting the generality of the foregoing Provider acknowledges and agrees that, if specified in the Statement of Work, Client’s payment obligation will be expressly subject to Provider’s completion or achievement of certain milestones to Client’s reasonable satisfaction.
 All fees and other amounts set forth in the Statement of Work, if any, are stated in and are payable in U.S. dollars.
 Unless otherwise provided in the Statement of Work, Provider will invoice Client on a monthly basis for all fees and expenses payable to Provider.
-Client will pay the full amount of each such invoice within thirty (30) days following receipt thereof, except for any amounts that Client disputes in good faith.
+Client will pay the full amount of each such invoice within forty-five (45) days following receipt thereof, except for any amounts that Client disputes in good faith.
 The parties will use their respective commercially reasonable efforts to promptly resolve any such payment disputes.

 5. Relationship.
 Provider is an independent contractor and nothing in this Agreement will be construed as establishing an employment or agency relationship between Client and Provider or any Provider personnel.
 Provider has no authority to bind Client by contract or otherwise.
 Provider will perform Services under the general direction of Client, but Provider will determine, in Provider’s sole discretion, the manner and means by which Services are accomplished, subject to the requirement that Provider will at all times comply with applicable law.
 Provider will report to all applicable government agencies as income all compensation received by Provider pursuant to this Agreement.
-Provider will be solely responsible for the payment of all compensation to all Provider Personnel, as well as for payment of all withholding taxes, social security, workers’ compensation, unemployment and disability insurance or similar items required by any government agency.
+Provider will be solely responsible for the payment of all compensation to all Provider personnel, as well as for payment of all withholding taxes, social security, workers’ compensation, unemployment and disability insurance or similar items required by any government agency.
 Provider personnel will not be entitled to any benefits paid or made available by Client to its employees, including, without limitation, any vacation or illness payments, or to participate in any plans, arrangements or distributions made by Client pertaining to any bonus, stock option, profit sharing, insurance or similar benefits.
 Provider will indemnify and hold Client harmless from and against all damages, liabilities, losses, penalties, fines, expenses and costs (including reasonable fees and expenses of attorneys and other professionals) arising out of or relating to any obligation imposed by law on Client to pay any withholding taxes, social security, unemployment or disability insurance or similar items in connection with compensation received by Provider pursuant to this Agreement.

 6. Liability Insurance.
 Provider acknowledges that Client will not carry any liability insurance on behalf of Provider.
-Provider will maintain in force adequate liability insurance to protect Provider from: (a) claims under workers’ compensation and state disability acts; and (b) claims of personal injury (or death) or tangible or intangible property damage (including loss of use) that arise out of any act or omission of Provider or any Provider Personnel.
+Provider will maintain in force adequate liability insurance to protect Provider from: (a) claims under workers’ compensation and state disability acts; and (b) claims of personal injury (or death) or tangible or intangible property damage (including loss of use) that arise out of any act or omission of Provider or any Provider personnel.

 7. Intellectual Property.
 Provider will, as an integral part of the performance of Services, disclose in writing to Client all inventions, products, designs, drawings, notes, documents, information, documentation, improvements, works of authorship, processes, techniques, know-how, algorithms, specifications, specimens or samples, hardware, circuits, computer programs, databases, user interfaces, encoding techniques, and other materials of any kind that Provider may make, conceive, develop or reduce to practice, alone or jointly with others, in connection with performing Services, or that result from the Services, whether or not they are eligible for patent, copyright, mask work, trade secret, trademark or other legal protection (the “Provider Work Product”).
 Provider Work Product includes without limitation any Deliverables that Provider delivers to Client pursuant to this Agreement.
 Provider and Client agree that, to the fullest extent permitted by applicable law, each item of Provider Work Product will be a work made for hire owned exclusively by Client.
 Provider agrees that regardless of whether an item of Provider Work Product is a work made for hire, all Provider Work Product will be the sole and exclusive property of Client.
 Provider hereby irrevocably transfers and assigns to Client, and agrees to irrevocably transfer and assign to Client, all right, title and interest in and to the Provider Work Product, including all worldwide patent rights (including patent applications and disclosures), copyright rights, mask work rights and any and all other intellectual property or proprietary rights (collectively, “Intellectual Property Rights”) therein.
 At Client’s request and expense, during and after the term of this Agreement, Provider will assist and cooperate with Client in all respects and will cause all Provider personnel to assist and cooperate with Client in all respects, and will execute documents and will cause all Provider personnel to execute documents, and will take such further acts reasonably requested by Client to enable Client to acquire, transfer, maintain, perfect and enforce its Intellectual Property Rights and other legal protections for the Provider Work Product.
 To the extent that Provider owns or controls (presently or in the future) any patent rights, copyright rights, mask work rights, trade secret rights, or any other intellectual property or proprietary rights that may block or interfere with, or may otherwise be required for, the exercise by Client of the rights assigned to Client under this Agreement (collectively, “Related Rights”), Provider hereby grants or will cause to be granted to Client a non-exclusive, royalty- free, irrevocable, perpetual, transferable, worldwide license (with the right to sublicense) to make, have made, use, offer to sell, sell, import, copy, modify, create derivative works based upon, distribute, sublicense, display, perform and transmit any products, software, hardware, methods or materials of any kind that are covered by such Related Rights, to the extent necessary to enable Client to exercise all of the rights assigned to Client under this Agreement.